stringparser/herro/README.md

 If `flag` is truthy or `undefined`, it will make all stack traces have `<module>@<version>` instead of `node_modules/<module>`.

-If `flag` is flasy it will revert stack traces to their original default format.
+If `flag` is flasy it will revert stacktraces to their default format.

 #### usage
 ```js